jhwinters/testimg/README.md

 easy retrieval of a tailored schedule for any individual member of staff, pupil, location, service, activity etc. within the school.

+What sets it apart from the vast majority of calendar programs (Google Calendar and the like) is that the information which it holds is _structured_.
+Rather than having hundreds of separate calendars, it holds just the one calendar, but then allows potentially thousands of different views on it.
+This is really important in a school - everything which is happening makes use of the same scarce resources (people, places, things) and the commitments need to be held in a single place.

 The data held within Scheduler can be fed out to external calendaring programs, and to hand-held devices.
 It updates automatically from the school's MIS, and provides automated notification of clashes